autogluon/autogluon/docs/tutorials/eda/autogluon.eda.base-apis.rst

 This section highlights the base APIs used by the EDA framework.
 The processing consists of the following parts:

-1. Analysis graph construction - in this part the user constructs nested graph of analyses.
+1. Analysis graph construction - in this part a nested graph of analyses is constructed.

 .. code-block:: python3